-Expectations for adults in 2016
+Expectations for adults today

 Independence and choice

-Many adults, who have Down syndrome, are now living more independent lives, in situations of their choosing, with the supports geared to their individual needs.
+Many adults who have Down syndrome are now living more independent lives, in situations of their choosing, with the supports geared to their individual needs.
 Employment in valued roles; inclusion in sporting activities, clubs, and other recreation; meaningful friendships and relationships, with some choosing to marry, are now goals to strive for.
 When a person feels valued, has choice, and has opportunities for participation in every day life, their physical and mental health benefits.

 Parent’s changing roles

-Parents can now prepare their children for a life which is more independent of them and the intense parenting role doesn’t need to be life long.
+Parents can now prepare their children for a life which is more independent of them and the intense parenting role doesn’t need to be life-long.
 Of course, all parents continue to care about their children and often have ongoing supportive roles, but they too can expect to have greater freedom to pursue their own interests, without the day to day hands-on caring role.
 Parents who are able to assist their sons and daughters to settle into a more independent adulthood, often report a greater level of reassurance about the future.

 How can we help you